marcomaddy1982/Switf-Style-Guide/README.md

     }
 ```

-- `Single-line closures` should have a space inside each brace
+- `Single-line closures` should have a space inside each brace.

 ```swift
     // NOT PREFERRED